18F/unit-testing-node/_pages/testing-system-integration.md

 [20:55:14] Finished 'test' after 2.5 s
 ```

-Now that you're all finished, compare your solutions to the code in
+Now that you're finished, compare your solutions to the code in
 [`solutions/07-system/test/smoke-test.js`]({{ site.baseurl }}/solutions/07-system/test/smoke-test.js).

-You may wish to `git commit` your work to your local repo at this point.
-After
+At this point, `git commit` your work to your local repo.
+After doing so, try
-doing so, try copying the `smoke-test.js` file from `solutions/07-system/test`
+copying the `smoke-test.js` file from `solutions/07-system/test` into
-into `exercises/test` to see if your implementation passes.
-If a test case
+`exercises/test` to see if your implementation passes.
+If a test case fails,
-fails, review the section of this chapter pertaining to the failing test case,
+review the section of this chapter pertaining to the failing test case, then
-then try to update your code to make the test pass.
+try to update your code to make the test pass.